amholtz/GlobalRabies/README.md

 # About

 This repository contains scripts and data that were used to analyze the global spread of canine-rabies virus.
-The paper can be found here: LINK
+The preprint can be found here: [ResearchSquare_Holtz_2023](https://www.researchsquare.com/article/rs-2648592/v1)

 Despite the rapid growth in viral sequencing, statistical methods face challenges in handling historical viral endemic diseases with vast amounts of underutilized partial sequence data.
 We propose a phylogenetic pipeline harnessing full genomes as well as partial sequences to investigate historical pathogen spread between countries.
 Its application to Rabies virus (RABV) yields precise dating and confident estimates of geographic dispersal.
 By using full genomes and partial sequences, we limit both geographic and genetic bias which often hinder studies that focus on specific genes.
 Our pipeline reveals an emergence of the present canine-mediated RABV between 1301 and 1401 and estimates regional introductions over a 700-year period.
 This geographic reconstruction enables us to locate episodes of human-mediated introductions of RABV around the globe and examine the role that European colonization played in its spread.
 Our work enables phylogeographic reconstruction on large and genetically diverse datasets for many viral pathogens.